colurw/oanda_client/README.md

-Get candles and open/close positions on Oanda exchange.
+Get candles and open/close positions on Oanda brokerage platform